AdaCore/spark2014/lrm/source/packages.rst

 #.
 A Refined Postcondition of a subprogram defines a *refinement*
    of the postcondition of the subprogram.

 #.
 Logically, the Refined Postcondition of a subprogram must imply
    its postcondition.
 This means that it is perfectly logical for the declaration not to have a postcondition (which in its absence defaults to True) but for the body or body stub to have a Refined Postcondition.

    #.
 The static semantics are otherwise as for a postcondition.

 .. centered:: **Verification Rules**

-.. centered:: *Checked by Proof*

 #.
 The precondition of a subprogram declaration with the
    Refined Precondition of its body or body stub and its